 Simma and Alston's solution has not been widely accepted because, in practice, reliance on UN practice turns out to be almost indistinguishable from the new forms of custom that they rejected.
-As they themselves note, "Of course, if we perceive customary international law to be derived not only from a generalization of State practice but from the express articulation of rules in, for example, declarations of the General Assembly, the concept of [modern] custom will be difficult to distinguish from that of general principles recognized internationally in the first instance."121 Still, they argue for the benefit of keeping customary law and general principles distinct, "on the ground...that the concept of custom to the situation where a norm invested with strong inherent authority is widely accepted even though widely violated."122 This monograph agrees with Simma and Alston's suggestion that general principles is the most theoretically coherent source of human rights law.
+As they themselves note, "Of course, if we perceive customary international law to be derived not only from a generalization of State practice but from the express articulation of rules in, for example, declarations of the General Assembly, the concept of [modern] custom will be difficult to distinguish from that of general principles recognized internationally in the first instance."
+Still, they argue for the benefit of keeping customary law and general principles distinct, "on the ground... that the concept of a 'recognized' general principle seems to conform more closely than the concept of custom to the situation where a norm invested with strong inherent authority is widely accepted even though widely violated."
+This monograph agrees with Simma and Alston's suggestion that general principles is the most theoretically coherent source of human rights law.
 However, their theorization of general principles falls short, because it collapses into "modern custom."